Alluxio/alluxio/docs/en/operation/Scalability-Tuning.md

 Alluxio JVM size + Presto/Spark JVM size  + System resource memory size Linux also needs some memory for its own kernel data structures and other system programs as well.
 So it is recommended to leave at least 10-15GB for that purpose as well.
-If the sum of these values are near the system total available memory, Out-of-memory killer may be triggered.
+If the sum of these values is near the system total available memory, Out-of-memory killer may be triggered.
 It will choose the process with the highest badness score (frequently the process using the most memory) and kill it.
 This would likely kill the Alluxio master and lead to system downtime.